 Drive to Lake Sevan, the largest alpine in the world via Selim Pass.
 We'll pass by Noradous, a history laden Middle Ages cemetery of khachkars.

 Day 8: Dilijan

 Dilijan has a rich historical and cultural heritage.
-During excavations in the prehistoric cemeteries of Golovino and Papanino near Dilijan, bronze items of almost three thousand years old were found, including armors, daggers, pitchers, earrings.
+During excavations in the prehistoric cemeteries of Golovino and Papanino, bronze items of almost three thousand years old were found, including armors, daggers, pitchers, earrings.

-We start with a tour of Old Dilijan’s old town and drive to Dilijan's most popular religious site - the Haghartsin Monastery.
+Embark on a walking tour of Dilijan’s old town.
+Afterwards, drive to Dilijan's most popular religious site - the Haghartsin Monastery.

 In addition, visit Goshavank in the upper reaches of Agestev River in dense oak woods.
 One of the biggest and best known kchachkars in Armenia is here.
 Lunch with locals in a family home.